 - Hospital team

 - Relapse patients

 Treatment of rare tumors

-The term "rare tumors" describes cancers that are so rare in children that there are no established treatment standards and, mostly, no clinical studies for them.
-They include certain skin cancers, ENT tumors, colon cancer and female genital tumors.
+"Rare tumors" are cancers that occur so rarely in children that there are as yet no established treatment standards and usually no clinical trials for them.
+These include certain skin cancers, tumors of the ENT area, colon cancer and tumors of the female genitalia..